Designations Congruent with Things: Chapter 23

 “We are so perfect for each other,” Newt announces, apropos of communication via miscommunication.
 “That’s why I bought you an RFID chip.

-“Well thank you, Newton, I appreciate the sentiment.”
+“Thank you, Newton, I appreciate the sentiment.”

 “Mmm,” Newt says, reflected-appreciation style.

-Hermann sighs in a totally world-weary way that Newt gets, that he gets hardcore, in the tired, packed together bones of his wrists, where all his restlessness usually lives.
+Hermann sighs in a world-weary way that Newt gets, that he gets hardcore, in the tired, packed together bones of his wrists, where all his restlessness usually lives.

-This is a weird vibe they’re rocking right now, at this moment, a new vibe, a totally different and weird vibrational frequency.
-But maybe their current waveform can just go from being an atypical thing to a typical thing; it could be a new trend, a sub-genre of the Decade of Mutual Admiration.
-He needs a name for it though, if he’s going to coin a phrase, set a trend.
-Science bonding.
-Eh, that’s no good, there’s actually no science happening now and they’re already pretty bonded, like, honestly, he doesn’t see them bonding more, because how would that even work.
-Misery cuddle.
-Eh, he’s pretty sure that they aren’t people who ‘cuddle’ even when they are, kind of definitely and unambiguously ‘cuddling.
-Overlapping Personal Environments for Neuronal Solidarity.
-OPENS.
-Nah, that’s definitely a super weird acronym.
-Co-Localization Of Self with Epic rapport Drift partner.
-CLOSED.
-That’s not better, but it wasn’t meant to be, it was just a demonstration to himself that he’s pretty great with acronyms, which, of course, he is.
-Obviously.
-What was he thinking about.
 Vibes.
-He was thinking about vibes, waveforms, string theory, new things, Leto Atreides the first and second, Star Wars VIII and its painful and metaphorical endurance trial of the soul, Mount Doom, a little bit, where they’re both Frodo and both Sam, if Sam had a little bit more of a body-art thing and Frodo cooked, or something like that, maybe reversed, there’s a good case to be made for Newt being Frodo, but Hermann’s the emo one, except for maybe today; it’s hard to say you’re not the emo one when you’re the one rolling around on the floor, but, on the other hand, Hermann shouts at military types about the ‘language of god’, and that is so emo Newt can’t even write a song about it, that’s how emo it is.
+He was thinking about vibes, waveforms, string theory, new things, Leto Atreides the first and second, Star Wars VIII and its painful and metaphorical endurance trial of the soul, Mount Doom, a little bit, where they’re both Frodo and both Sam, if Sam had a little bit more of a body-art thing and Frodo cooked, or something like that, maybe reversed, there’s a good case to be made for Newt being Frodo, but Hermann’s the emo one, except for maybe today; it’s hard to claim you’re not the emo one when you’re the one rolling around on the floor, but, on the other hand, Hermann shouts at military types about the “language of God,” and that is so emo Newt can’t even write a song about it, that’s how emo it is.
 So yeah, everyone has their own emocore days and their own stoic days, or, in Newt’s case, their own stoic sets of minutes.
 Stoicism.
 Yep.
-There are a lot of dead people in the sphere of humans known by Newt Geiszler, but he got, like, inverse adopted by Mako.
-Usually, he would be choosing her because he is older, and maybe, in a way, he had chosen her, but the thing about Mako is that Mako doesn’t get adopted, Mako adopts.

 This explains everything perfectly.

-Newt has never been formally adopted before.
+Newt has never been adopted before.

 That’s neat.